dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 Below are a few of the business use cases that our solution addresses:
 - **Weather in a long route -** When the route distance exceed a threshold, for example 100kms, weather information is provided along the route.
 - **Search along route -** Search for vehicle services such as gas station, electric vehicle charge-station etc. along the route.
-- **Route tips -** Show driver relevant information such as width limiting pier, notice on multiple large vehicle ahead etc.
+- **Route tips -** Show driver relevant route information such as warnings on large vehicle ahead, narrow roads etc.
 - **Scenic spots information -** Show ticket prices, opening hours, telephone and brief introduction of a scenic spots and points of interest.

 {{< imgproc autonavi-usercase.png Resize "1500x" >}}{{< /imgproc >}}